Nukhba forces: Israeli Invasion and occupation of the Gaza Strip

+On 29 August 2026, the IDF confirmed to have asassinated commander Hani Abd al-Hai Fakhri Mazloum.

+Confessions from captured militants

-According to Israel's security service Shin Bet, captured Nukhba members were ordered to kill everyone they saw and carry out atrocities against civilians including women and children.
+According to Israel's security service Shin Bet, captured Nukhba members were ordered to kill everyone they saw.
 If they brought hostages back to Gaza they would be richly rewarded.

 According to footage the Israeli security services released of interrogation of purportedly captured Nukhba members, Hamas has been using medical facilities in the Gaza Strip, especially the Shifa Hospital in Gaza City, to shield themselves from Israeli strikes and that the underground levels of the hospital are utilized for hiding resources like weapons and ammunition.
 Hamas denied these claims.

-Israeli officials have said that Palestinian prisoners of war who were tortured and sexually assaulted were members of the Nukhba and that this justified abuse against them.
-For example, Knesset member Hanoch Milwidsky, from the Likud party, said: "If he is a Nukhba, everything is legitimate to do!
+In response to a question from Arab Israeli KM Ahmad Tibi criticizing the treatment of Palestinian prisoners who were tortured and sexually assaulted by Israeli soldiers, Knesset member Hanoch Milwidsky from the Likud party said: "If he is a Nukhba, everything is legitimate to do!
 Everything!"
-When responding to a question from Arab Israeli KM Ahmad Tibi's criticism of the treatment of Palestinian prisoners by Israeli soldiers.
-Knesset member Simcha Rothman also commented on the Nukhba, "we see over and over again an enormous disconnect between the justice and enforcement agencies, who persecute reservists, heroic fighters, who left everything behind in order to protect us from the Nukhba terrorists, for whom 'animals' is a compliment".
+Knesset member Simcha Rothman also commented on the Nukhba, stating that "we see over and over again an enormous disconnect between the justice and enforcement agencies, who persecute reservists, heroic fighters, who left everything behind in order to protect us from the Nukhba terrorists, for whom 'animals' is a compliment".